Table of Contents

 - Competitive pricing that is well below Amazon Web Services pricing for comparable resources.

 - Flexible resources, that can be scaled up or down on demand.
 VMs can be scaled down when usage is low, and scaled up when compute resources are needed.
 VMs can be scaled once a month tp fit the billing schedule.

 - Highly reliable infrastructure, backed by VMware ESXi v6.5, and featuring

 - Daily snapshots of the entire system

-- Off-site backups taken daily
+- Off-site backups taken weekly

 - Fault-tolerance failover, where a live running clone of the VM will be activated automatically in the event of a problem in the operating systems

 - High Availability failover, where a copy of the VMs can be automatically started on a separate physical host in the event of hardware failure.

 - Pre-configured VMs on a number of supported operating systems, including